A to Z information About SFDS

-The Office Manager (Suzanne Lek) is in the office from 8.00am to 4.30pm Monday to Thursday and the Office Assistant (Bridgette Stasiewicz) Tuesday to Friday 8.30am-3.30pm.
+The Office Manager (Suzanne Lek) is in the office from 8.00am to 4.30pm Monday to Thursday and the Office Assistant (Francesca Peters) Tuesday to Friday 8.30am-3.30pm.

-If you want to leave an important message please call the school’s number 939-7370 at any time and leave a message on the school’s answer machine.
-We clear the messages regularly at 8:30 am, during the day and between 2:30-2:50 pm every day.
-We attend to phone messages promptly.
+If you want to leave a message please call the school's number 939-7370 at any time and leave a message on the school's answer machine.

 Payments to the school can be made in the following ways: